AnirudhGatech/EvaDB-SweepAi-part2/README.md

 # EvaDB-SweepAI-2

 This prototype performs several tasks such as setting up a PostgreSQL database, interacting with the OpenAI API for code corrections, optimizing queries in the database, and automating GitHub commits with corrected code snippets.
+Here are the following tasks performed by this prototype:

+1. Database Setup
+2. OpenAI Integration
+3. Code Preprocessing and Embedding Generation
+4. Database Optimization
+5. GitHub Commit Automation

 ## Setup